 **Dogs require limited ingredient for skin and ear sensitivities triggered by "environmental and food allergies" Depending on pet some environmental or digestive allergy enhancers may be: brewer's rice, fructooligosaccharides, hydrolyzed soy, Sodium aluminosilicate, Safflower oil, marigold extract.

-** Dogs with protein sensitivities, depending on allergy triggers, not ideal for dogs with kidney failure or issues.
+** Dogs with protein sensitivities, depending on allergy triggers, not ideal for dogs with kidney failure or Shellfish allergies.
 Depending on pet some environmental or digestive allergy enhancers may be: brewer's rice, fish meal, Rosemary extract, powdered cellulose.

-Delicious and excellent calorie denser in a healthy limited ingredient structure.
+Calorie denser in a limited ingredient structure.
 As topper or side dish not for complete diet replacement.

 ** Best used during winter season, alert for dogs with chicken protein sensitivities.
 Alert for dogs with fall and summer allergies for Tomato and Potato- Cross-reactivity with other nightshade plants (Solanaceae):